ItaÃº Unibanco: 4Q20 results and conference calls

 Group Head of Investor Relations and Market Intelligence

 The conference calls will also be archived in audio format on the same website.
 To access the audio replay of the conference calls, which will be available until February 9th, 2021, dial (55 11) 3193-1012 or (55 11) 2820-4012.
-Access codes: 8193390# (call in Portuguese) and 1735790# (call in English).
+Access cedes: 8193390# (call in Portuguese) and 173579 0# (call in English).
 On the morning of the conference calls, the slide presentations will be available for viewing and downloading.
 If you have any technical issues, please contact Choruscall customer service at [email protected]

 itau.com.br/investor-relations